 Courtney loves his best friend Jupiter, Jupiter loves girls.
 New girl Rae isn’t sure who she loves or how she feels about it.
 Odd One Out explores their individual perspectives & the questions they have about their emerging sexualities & relationships.⠀

-However, books like this are why I don’t read a lot of YA fiction.
-This contains everything I hated about being a teenager.
+However, books like this are why I don’t read a lot of young adult fiction.
+It contains everything I hated about being a teenager.
 Emotional volatility, fickle relationships, weird body changes, insecurities, intensely stupid crushes–all of that sucked, & still does.
 It doesn’t help that these teens all sound weirdly old.
-Rae is obsessed with crosswords and rattles off 4 and 5 syllable words to the points of being nonsensical.
+Rae is obsessed with crosswords and rattles off 4 and 5 syllable words to the point of being nonsensical.
 Jupiter is a one-woman social justice machine, or at least a boomer’s stereotype of one, with the rants to prove it.
 Courtney sounds especially geriatric when he describes his physical attraction to Jupiter–he refers to her “having more up top than most girls our age”.
 He also has a constant erection in her presence, which is laughed off because she’s lesbian.
 Really?
 For that matter, most of the sexual situations presented in this book are problematic, most notably a pretty clear statutory case that gets hand-waved away due to the genders of the people involved.
 This happens side by side with discussions of consent & changing identities yet remains unaddressed, which is a little jarring.
 The way that sex, independent of sexuality, was handled through most of this book left a pretty sour taste in my mouth, and while I don’t feel knowledgeable enough to discuss it in detail, this review does a great job of deconstructing all of those issues.

 Long story short, the main characters are all ultimately really self-absorbed & often mistreat others in their search for themselves.
 Life is messy & it’s normal for people to be a little crappy, but this book goes beyond that and I just can’t get down with it. ⠀